adaptris/interlok-docs/docs/pages/user-guide/adapter-bootstrap.md

 #### JMX Component ####

-{% include warning.html content="By default the JMXMP connector is run without authentication enabled.
+!> **WARNING** By default the JMXMP connector is run without authentication enabled.
 For production environments it is highly recommended you enable JMXMP authentication as documented [here](/pages/https://interlok.adaptris.net/interlok/https://interlok.adaptris.net/interlok-docs/advanced-jmx).
-Further information on the vulnerabilities of un-protected JMX can be found in [this blog post](https://www.acunetix.com/blog/web-security-zone/old-java-libraries/) by Aleksei Tiurin" %}
+Further information on the vulnerabilities of un-protected JMX can be found in [this blog post](https://www.acunetix.com/blog/web-security-zone/old-java-libraries/) by Aleksei Tiurin

 If the JMX management component is specified via `managementComponents=jmx` then additional keys in bootstrap.properties determine the behaviour of the component.